microsoft/MLOS/scripts/setup-rg/README.md

 # Resource Group Setup

-These scripts are helpers for setting up a new resource group (RG) as the control plane for MLOS.
+These scripts are helpers for setting up a new resource group (RG) in Azure as the *control plane* for MLOS.
+The *control plane RG* is a container for the *persistent* resources of MLOS (results/metrics storage, scheduler VM, notebook interface, etc.).

 ## Quickstart